International Monarchist League

-The International Monarchist League (known until the mid-1990s as the Monarchist League) is an organisation dedicated to the preservation and promotion of the monarchical system of government and the principle of monarchy worldwide.
+The International Monarchist League (known until the mid-1990s as the Monarchist League) is an organization dedicated to the preservation and promotion of the monarchical system of government and the principle of monarchy worldwide.
 It has been active in advocating the restoration of the monarchy in countries that have become republics in the twentieth century, particularly since the Second World War.
 The League is based in the United Kingdom.
+The British Monarchist League is led by Wilhelm Reitzenstein, a young loyalist of the prominent Reitzenstein family.